UWrc/UWrc.github.io/docs/tools/r.md

 Once you are satisfied with the job settings and configuration of your Rstudio session, you can reuse this method everytime you want to use Rstudio by starting at [**Step 3: Start the Rstudio Server above.**](https://hyak.uw.edu/docs/tools/r#step-3-start-the-rstudio-server)

-If you have trouble with this method, please report errors in an email to **help@uw.edu** with HYAK in the message.
+If you have trouble with this method, please report errors in an email to **help@uw.edu** with Hyak in the message.

 ### R via Modules

 There are some versions of R still available as modules.
 Use these at your own risk.
 They may be versions with deprecated packages, and many were contributed by other users who built them to fit their personal needs, not yours.
-The HYAK team will not provide support for the use of these modules.
+The Hyak team will not provide support for the use of these modules.

 ```bash
 module avail